valmonx1/mobile-apps-project/README.md

 # readme e-Native Personal Picture Storage

 ## Project Background
 e-Native Personal Picture Storage (eNPPS) is an application that provide a user to keep personal photo in database as portable storage.
 Example, grab a photo of poster, important receipt or any document and store it into cloud database.
 It easily to organize picture or find it later in search at main activity.
-Also, keep all photos and share it with others.
+Also, keep all photos and share it with others..

 ---